christopherjlogan/cot5390_project1/README.md

 focus on what you learned.

 ## Introduction
 This project is a proof of concept for the uploading, recording and automated bi-directional conversion of speech and text from a web application.
+On project 2, additional functionality includes sentiment analysis.

 ## Architecture
 ### Project Planning